An enriched category theory of language: from syntax to semantics: A metric space interpretation

 \subsection{Tropical module structure}

 We note now that the completion $\widehat{\mathcal{M}}$ has a semi-tropical module structure, that is, the structure of a module over the semi-tropical semi-ring that we define in the next paragraph.
-This is entirely analogous to the fact that the set of scalar valued functions on a given set has the structure of a vector space, which it inherits from that on the target of the functions, namely the field of scalars.
-Here elements of $\widehat{\mathcal{M}}$ are functions valued in $[0,\infty]$, which is a semi-tropical semi-ring and therefore they inherit the structure of a semi-tropical module.
+The terminology \emph{semi}-tropical, and the connection to categorical cocompletions of generalized metric spaces can be found in \cite{willerton2013tight}.
+In our context, the semi-tropical structure is analogous to the fact that the set of scalar valued functions on a given set has the structure of a vector space, which it inherits from the field of scalars.
+Here elements of $\widehat{\mathcal{M}}$ are functions valued in $[0,\infty]$, which is a semi-tropical semi-ring and therefore $\widehat{\mathcal{M}}$ inherits the structure of a semi-tropical module.